 The faintest sound of footfalls behind us caused us both to still.
 In the deafening silence, the rhythmic noise was amplified, seeming to come from all around us.
 We weren’t the only ones who saw the pods drop.
-I’ve heard the horror stories of the terrible things people did to get off this planet and I wondered if it was worth the risk.
+I’d heard the horror stories of the terrible things people did to get off this planet and I wondered if it was worth the risk.

-“Run, Vanessa.”
-He whispered, pushing against my back hard to urge me along.
+“Run, Vanessa,” he whispered, pushing against my back hard to urge me along.
 “Go.
 I’m right behind you.
 Just keep going straight.
-I’ll tell you where to go, listen to my voice and don’t look back.”
+I’ll tell you where to go; listen to my voice and don’t look back.”

 I ran so fast that I felt as though I was gliding, my feet just barely touching the ground as I pumped my legs.
 I cut straight through the woods, dodging trees and ducking limbs that threatened to slow me down.
 Feet thundered against the ground behind me, and I felt panic swell within the pit of my stomach then explode with fear as a gunshot boomed.
 I heard it ricochet off a tree somewhere nearby, but I didn’t stop.
-As I swung my arms I catch sight of the timer.
+As I swung my arms I caught sight of the timer.

-“To the right!”
-He yelled over the stampede and gunfire behind us.
+“To the right!” he yelled over the stampede and gunfire behind us.

 I turned and I could see the downed trees from the collision, hear the hum of the gleaming black capsule as it pulsed with energy.
 But there was only one.
-Frantically my eyes scoured the area from the second pod, so discouraged and confused that—despite my better judgement—I slowed.
+Frantically my eyes scoured the area from the second pod, so discouraged and confused that — despite my better judgement — I slowed.
 I whirled around to see Jason thinning the herd of desperate masses, letting off round after round of gun fire.
 There never was a second pod, and I realized he never intended on coming with me.
 My salvation was his suicide mission.

-“Vanessa, go!”
-He implored me, and I hesitated.
+“Vanessa, go!” he implored me, and I hesitated.
 It was only when a bullet narrowly missed my foot that I pried my eyes away from my brother.
 After staggering back I began to run again, sprinting toward the pod with renewed determination.
 My feet felt heavier, like cinder blocks were attached to them.
 Tears stung the back of my eyes, making them glassy and blurring my vision.
 A single blink and warm tears wet my cheeks.
 Hands grabbed at me aggressively, pulling on the strap of my satchel and my jacket.
 I let go of both of them, dropping my bag and shrugging out of my coat.
-Another gunshot makes me flinch.
+Another gunshot made me flinch.

 I slammed into the inside of the pod, unable to slow myself enough to enter with any sort of grace.
 The spongy interior absorbed my impact, but I still almost knocked the wind out of myself.
 The door to the pod slid shut sharply, and bodies bounced off the solid exterior.
 I breathed and it was as though there were shards of glass in my lungs.
 Dismissing the pain, I looked at the watch.

 I felt buckles beneath me and with shaky hands I fumbled around for them to secure myself.
-The capsule came to life with blinding lights that made me squint, and illuminated the darkened woods.
+The capsule came to life with blinding lights that made me squint and illuminated the darkened woods.
 I could see men and women clawing at the door savagely, crying and begging for me to open the door.